 Set up a weight-distribution hitch without an appointment in as little as 10 minutes

-When towing a trailer, the proper distribution of weight is critical for safe towing.
-Equal distribution of weight promotes safer and smoother towing and will prevent swaying and steering mishaps from happening out on the road.
+When towing a trailer, proper weight distribution is critical for safe towing.
+Equal weight distribution promotes safer and smoother towing and will prevent swaying and steering mishaps from happening on the road.
 The purpose of a weight-distribution hitch is to shift the weight of the hitch forwards towards the rear of the vehicle, with less weight at the back of the hitch, for a more even distribution of weight from the trailer to the towing vehicle.

 Weight distribution is calculated using the gross trailer weight (GTW) and the trailer tongue weight (TW).
-The GTW is the overall weight of the trailer including the cargo and the TW.
-If there is too much tongue weight from the trailer, this can cause the trailer to dive or sink, and can be dangerous out on the road.
-Proper weight distribution between the towed trailer and the vehicle is integral to safe towing.
+The GTW is the overall weight of the trailer, including the cargo and the TW.
+Too much tongue weight from the trailer can cause the trailer to dive or sink and be dangerous out on the road.
+Therefore, proper weight distribution between the towed trailer and the vehicle is integral to safe towing.

 Here are some of the main benefits of proper weight distribution when towing a trailer: